|

 Perspective Quotes

-You know I love songs and their messages, but I haven’t posted one in a while.
+I love songs and their messages, but I haven’t posted one in a while.
 Sometimes a song just jumps out at me when I am writing, which is what happened this week.
 How appropriate is this one?
 Listen for the lyric,

 “And Lord haste the day when my faith shall be sight.”